Free expat tax extension icon

 Cost of living

 When moving to the UK, understanding the cost of living is essential for financial planning.
-While costs vary significantly by region, here's a general comparison:
+While costs vary significantly by region, here is a general comparison:

 Housing costs

-London ranks among the world's most expensive cities, with average one-bedroom apartment rentals in central areas exceeding £1,800 ($2,300) monthly.
-However, cities like Manchester, Birmingham, or Glasgow offer more affordable options, with similar accommodations around £700–900 ($900–1,150) monthly.
+London ranks among the world’s most expensive cities, with central areas often requiring a monthly rent budget of about £2,500–£3,600+, depending on location, property size, and competition.
+However, cities like Manchester, Birmingham, Leeds, or Glasgow offer more affordable options, with similar accommodations often costing less than in London.

 Daily expenses